 Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness 3.4 Action: Access to Nutrition Need: Food scarcity for our highly mobile English Learners, LTELs, low-income, and foster youth students is a serious concern.
 We intended to do everything a school can do, including providing nutrition for all.
-We think this will help mitigate the drop-out rate, which is the noncompleter rate for our independent study program.
+We think this will help mitigate the drop-out rate, which is the non- completer rate for our independent study program.
 The non-completer rate is currently 3.29%.
-Teachers and parents provided feedback indicating that they support the value of supporting student retention Scope: Schoolwide Throughout the school day, teachers and staff are We expect that these actions will have a positive impact on the average non-completer rate, which will stay below 10% for all of our students.
+Teachers and parents provided feedback indicating that they support the value of supporting student retention Scope: Schoolwide To address this, we will ensure that students have access to quality nutrition at the school or even delivered if necessary.
+Students cannot learn well when they are hungry, so we will continue to provide food services and/or other means for them to receive sustenance.
+Throughout the school day, teachers and staff are diligent about the nutritional needs of students.
+They are quick to provide food daily.
+Students also ask for food as needed.
+These actions will decrease non-completer rates for our English Learners, LTEL, low-income, and foster youth student population.
+However, because we expect that all students will benefit, this action is provided on an LEA-wide basis.
+We expect that these actions will have a positive impact on the average non-completer rate, which will stay below 10% for all of our students.
 We will also consider input from the parents, students, and teachers.
 4.1 Action: Community/Parent Liaison and Meaningful School Activities Need: Feedback from teachers, SRS, administrators, and counselors, state that the parents of English Learners, LTELs, low-income and foster youth students are less involved in their student's educational activities.
 According to our educational partners, parents are an To ensure our continued success, we hope to see an increase in parent participation.
 We will continue to provide a community liaison who does outreach and promotes the school as a welcoming place for EL, FY, and LI through organizing on-site activities and events.
 We believe that increasing parent/family engagement, as well as creating and cultivating connections in the community, will have a positive We will closely monitor progress on our parent participation count so that they are above the enrollment amount.
 We will also consider input from the parents, students, and teachers.